scala/improvement-proposals/content/unroll-default-arguments.md

    to addition of new fields due to
    [Option-less Pattern Matching](https://docs.scala-lang.org/scala3/reference/changed-features/pattern-matching.html).
-   Thus, only direct calls to `.unapply` on an unrolled `case class` in Scala 2.x (shown below) will cause a crash if additional fields were added.
+   Thus, only direct calls to `.unapply` on an unrolled `case class` in Scala 2.x (shown below) will cause a crash if additional fields were added, or calls to `.tupled` or `.curried` on the `case class` companion `object.

 ```scala
 def foo(t: (String, Int)) = println(t)